 The IRS requires freelancers to pay estimated taxes quarterly.
 Because of this, it’s important to stay on top of your incomings and outgoings to ensure you’re not overpaying or underpaying.

 Year-round planning will help you stay on track with making the estimated payments to avoid any fees or penalties from late payments or not paying enough tax.
-A dedicated tax specialist can also be a good resource for making sure you’re always up to date.
+You can also ask for help from a tax preparer in NYC to make sure you’re always updated.

 As a self-employed freelancer, there are many different deductions you can take advantage of to reduce your overall tax liability.
 Some examples include home office costs, IT equipment and travel expenses.